natalieagus/website_template_2022/README.md

 # Course Site Template 2022

 This repository contains website template suitable to host course notes and handouts.
+Currently, it's populated with materials from CSE 50.005 as example.

 ## General setup